History of Lee Zeldin in Timeline

 November 5, 2021: Voted Against Senate Amendment to Infrastructure Investment and Jobs Act

-2021: Pledged to Reverse New York State´s Ban on Hydraulic Fracturing
+2021: Pledge to Reverse Hydraulic Fracturing Ban

-During his gubernatorial campaign in 2021, Lee Zeldin pledged to reverse New York state´s 2015 ban on hydraulic fracturing.
+During his gubernatorial campaign in 2021, Lee Zeldin pledged to reverse New York state's 2015 ban on hydraulic fracturing.

-March 1, 2022: Received Party Designation
+March 1, 2022: Receives State Committee Designation for Governor

 On March 1, 2022, Lee Zeldin received the New York Republican State Committee's designation for governor of New York; 85% of the committee voted to back him.
+He has also received the Conservative Party's designation.

-April 2022: Appoint Health Commissioner
+April 2022: Statements on Appointing Health Commissioner

 In April 2022, Lee Zeldin said it would be "a great idea" to appoint a health commissioner who opposed abortion.

-June 2022: Overturning Roe v.
+June 2022: Zeldin on Overturning of Roe v.
 Wade

-June 29, 2022: Won Republican Primary
+June 29, 2022: Wins Republican Gubernatorial Primary

 In July 2022, Lee Zeldin was one of 47 Republican representatives who voted in favor of the Respect for Marriage Act, which would codify the right to same-sex marriage in federal law.